gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-MIPNetworkDiscoveryJobs.md

 Schedule    : Weekly Sun
 ```

-This command gets the list of the three Azure Information Protection Network Discovery network scan jobs, as configured in the Azure portal.
+This command gets the list of the three Network Discovery network scan jobs, as configured in the Azure portal.

 ## PARAMETERS